 If you need help deciding which water softening system will work best for your situation and budget, check out the Water Quality Association’s (WQA) website.
 This non-profit organization uses a gold seal certification process and awards products which have passed rigorous testing.

 Another Benefit of Soft Water

 According to two different independent studies, consumers cut back on laundry detergent use by more than 50% just by using soft water.
 Not only that, they were able to lower their washing machine temperatures from a hot setting to a cold one.
 Softer water also meant easier stain removal, which means shorter wash cycles.

 Another study done on dishwashers saw similar results.
 Softer water lessened spotting and filming and also required far less detergent used.

 Other Benefits of Soft Water

-Beyond lower energy consumption and detergent use, soft water is better for your skin and scalp as excess water is rinsed better.
+Beyond lower energy consumption and detergent use, soft water is better for your skin and scalp because excess water is rinsed better.
 Soft water is also easier on your home’s plumbing system.
 Hard water leaves mineral deposit buildup in your pipes which, over time, can cause clogs and other damage.

 And, soft water just tastes better!
 Without all those nasty minerals, water has a better taste which means your coffee and tea drinks will also taste better.

 Life doesn’t have to be hard.
 And neither does your water.
 Consider installing a water softening system in your own house and reap the rewards.

 Last update of the article: 07/31/2020.